thirdweb-dev/js/.changeset/yellow-birds-exercise.md

 "thirdweb": minor
 ---

+Added `useWalletBalance()` hook

-Adds the useWalletBalance hook.
+Adds the `useWalletBalance` hook.
 The hook will default to the native token balance if no `tokenAddress` is provided.

 ### Usage